 On my way to work this morning, I was listening to the song, “I Can Only Imagine.”
-My mom passed away last year and as I listened, I reflected on the beautiful movie depicting how this song came to be and eventually slid my thoughts over to the moment my mom first met Jesus.
+My mom passed away last year and as I listened, I reflected on the beautiful movie depicting how this song came to be.
+Next my thoughts slid over to the moment my mom first met Jesus.
 In that second, I realized her first moment after her death was vastly different from mine.

-The moment she passed away, I fell to my knees at her lifeless body with my head in her lap, crying tears of sorrow, and screams of heartbreak ripped through the room.
+The moment she passed away, I fell to my knees at her lifeless body with my head in her lap sobbing tears of sorrow.
+My screams of heartbreak ripped through the room.

-At that same moment, my mom fell to her knees with her head in Jesus’ lap, crying tears of joy, and singing songs of worship and praise.
+At that very same moment, my mom fell to her knees with her head in Jesus’ lap crying tears of joy and singing songs of worship and praise.

 I was in disbelief at my loss.